-Random number generation (FCS_RNG.1)
+Random number generation (FCS\RNG.1)

-The TSF shall provide a physical random number generator that implements:

-- A total failure test detects a total failure of entropy source immediately when the RNG has started.
-When a total failure is detected, no random numbers will be output. - If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source. - The online test shall detect non-tolerable statistical defects of the raw random number sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
-The TSF must not output any random numbers before the power-up online test has finished successfully or when a defect has been detected. - The online test procedure shall be effective to detect non-tolerable weaknesses of the random numbers soon. - The online test procedure checks the quality of the raw random number sequence.
+- 149 The TSF shall provide a physical random number generator that implements: - (PTG.2.1) A total failure test detects a total failure of entropy source immediately when the RNG has started.
+When a total failure is detected, no random numbers will be output. - (PTG.2.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source. - (PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
+The TSF must not output any random numbers before the power-up online test has finished successfully or when a defect has been detected. - (PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the random numbers soon. - (PTG.2.5) The online test procedure checks the quality of the raw random number sequence.
 It is triggered externally.
-The online test is suitable for detecting non-tolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time. - 151 The TSF shall provide octets of bits that meet - Test procedure A does not distinguish the internal random numbers from output sequences of an ideal RNG. - The average Shannon entropy per internal random bit exceeds 0.997.
+The online test is suitable for detecting nontolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time.

+- 150 The TSF shall provide octets of bits that meet - (PTG.2.6) Test procedure A does not distinguish the internal random numbers from output sequences of an ideal RNG. - (PTG.2.7) The average Shannon entropy per internal random bit exceeds 0.997.

-5.1.2 Additional Security Functional Requirements for the cryptographic services standards in Table 8.
-The list of operations depends on the presence of Neslib, as indicated in Table 8 (Restrict).
+5.1.2 Additional Security Functional Requirements for the cryptographic services

-Cryptographic operation (FCS_COP.1)
+Cryptographic operation (FCS\COP.1)

-The TSF shall perform the operations in Table 8 in accordance with a specified cryptographic algorithm in Table 8 and cryptographic key sizes of Table 8 that meet the
+151 The TSF shall perform the operations in Table 8 in accordance with a specified cryptographic algorithm in Table 8 and cryptographic key sizes of Table 8 that meet the standards in Table 8.
+The list of operations depends on the presence of NesLib, as indicated in Table 8 (Restrict).